thedrakesng/thedrakesng.github.io/_posts/2025-07-05-The-AI-License.md

 ### Conclusion: The Future is Collaboration

-AI is not on the verge of replacing doctors, lawyers, or engineers, because it has not yet met the fundamental requirements of a professional license.
-It cannot yet be held fully accountable, its decision-making is often opaque, and its safety in novel situations is not guaranteed.
+The prevailing narrative from Silicon Valley is that the future is one of collaboration.
+We are told that AI will handle the repetitive tasks, freeing up human professionals to focus on higher-level strategy, ethics, and communication.

-The future, at least what the AI executives have been saying, is one of collaboration.
-'AI will handle the data-intensive, repetitive tasks, freeing up licensed human professionals to focus on what they do best: strategic thinking, ethical judgment, human-to-human communication, and navigating the complex, unpredictable edge cases of the real world.'
+But this comforting vision overlooks the true lesson of the three pillars.
+Safety, Accountability, and Trust are not permanent barriers; they are engineering problems.
+They represent the benchmark that an AI must meet to acquire a license.
+The work being done with autonomous vehicles shows us that a roadmap to meeting these benchmarks already exists.

-I strongly doubt this to be our future.
-Jeffrey Hinton once said "The physical strength was a bottleneck before the industrial revolution.
-Now it is intelligence."
-During this path of a revolution, I believe that intelligence of regular man will be surpassed by the technology as the strength of a man was surpassed.
+Geoffrey Hinton, a godfather of modern AI, noted that before the Industrial Revolution, physical strength was a human bottleneck.
+Technology made that bottleneck irrelevant.
+Today, intelligence is the bottleneck.
+To believe that AI will stop at being a mere 'assistant' is to assume this revolution will be different from all others.

-The license will not be a shield against technology; it's a benchmark for it.
-And it's a benchmark that algorithms have yet to meet, but soon will.
+The professional license is not an eternal shield.
+It is a standard to be met.
+And for the first time, we have a technology that is on a clear path to meeting it.